-As part of the Primary Capital Programme series of art commissions, Eudaimon have developed an art work for St Anne's CE Infant and Junior Schools, Oldland Common, Bristol
+As part of the Primary/Bristol series of art commissions, Eudaimon have developed an art work for St Anne's CE Infant and Junior Schools, Oldland Common, Bristol

 Eudaimon have taken a playful approach to the public art commission at the St Anne Infant and Junior schools revolves around several interventions that will engage and involve the children at the school.
 They have created a series of rainwater harvesting vertical and horizontal planting installations that provide an ongoing living project within the school boundaries.
 Much like the marble-run game every child has played, except water plays the role of the marble, and plants fill spaces.